-This is the only control that will affect the volume of the internal speakers on your Aptiva 2165 system.
+This is the only control that will affect the volume of the speakers provided with your Aptiva PC.

 • On the CD-ROM drive at the front of the system unit

 Your system may not have this volume control.
 If your system has this control, it will only control the headphone volume if the headphones are plugged into the CD-ROM drive front panel jack.
 This control has no effect on the speakers.